 Time is of the essence when reporting pets left in parked cars.
 Even if the outside temperature seems cool, these animals could be minutes away from death or irreversible organ damage.
 If you cannot locate the owner immediately, don’t be afraid to call local authorities, detailing your location and the make, model and license plate number of the vehicle the animal is inside.
 Learn more about pets in hot cars »

 Beating and physical abuse

 If you witness direct physical violence to an animal, report the incident immediately to authorities.
 If you decide to intervene in any way, use your best judgement and do not become physically involved in the situation; remember, even well-intentioned actions could compromise the process of investigation into suspected abuse.

 Organized cruelty, such as dogfighting, cockfighting and other bloodsports, is illegal in all 50 states, and is linked to other criminal activities such as human violence, gambling and drug distribution.
 If you hear about or witness events like these, immediately report them to the local authorities and the HSUS.
 Learn more about animal fighting »

 These are just common examples of animal cruelty.
 Even if a case doesn’t fit neatly into these categories, take action if something feels off.
 In many cases, you may be the only chance an animal has at escaping cruelty or neglect.

 What role does The HSUS play in local animal abuse and neglect cases?

-The HSUS also provides assistance and resources to animal shelters, animal control professionals, investigators and prosecutors around the country on issues involving illegal animal cruelty and animal fighting.
-We provide educational materials, training opportunities, recommended operations guidelines and other expertise.
+The HSUS also provides specialized training, assistance and resources to animal welfare agencies, law enforcement and prosecutors around the country on issues involving animal cruelty and animal fighting.
+We provide educational materials, online courses, operations guidelines and other expertise.